About this guide

-By working with Seccl, firms can appoint us to handle some of the traditionally more challenging aspects of operating a platform, like custody and client money, to focus on the all-important job of giving a great service to their clients.
+By working with Seccl, firms can appoint us to handle some of the traditionally more challenging aspects of running an investment platform, like custody and client money, to focus on the all-important job of giving a great service to their clients.

-Under our model, firms can appoint us to fulfil all client money and custodian obligations, along with the technical process of trading and settling investments.
-In turn, we provide them with a professional client management user interface (or ‘Professional UI’) through which their users can set up, service and manage portfolios on behalf of clients.
+Under our model – a ‘model b’ arrangement – firms can appoint us to fulfil all client money and custodian obligations, along with the technical process of trading and settling investments.

-Clients benefit from an improved, streamlined and invariably cheaper platform service, delivered by someone they know and trust.
-While firms reap the rewards of a more efficient, easy-to-use platform built around their business and run under their control.
+Investors benefit from an improved, streamlined and cost-effective investment proposition, delivered by a brand they know and trust; while firms reap the rewards of a more efficient, easy-to-use platform, built around their business and run under their control.